Amy Goodman

 Amy Goodman (born April 13, 1957) is an American broadcast journalist, syndicated columnist, investigative reporter, and author.
 Her investigative journalism career includes coverage of the East Timor independence movement, Morocco's occupation of Western Sahara, and Chevron Corporation's role in Nigeria.

 Since 1996, she has been the main host of Democracy Now!, a progressive global news program broadcast daily on radio, television and the Internet.
 She has received awards for her work, including the Thomas Merton Award in 2004, a Right Livelihood Award in 2008, and an Izzy Award in 2009 for "special achievement in independent media".

 In 2012, Goodman received the Gandhi Peace Award for a "significant contribution to the promotion of an enduring international peace".
 She is the author of six books, including the 2012 The Silenced Majority: Stories of Uprisings, Occupations, Resistance, and Hope, and the 2016 Democracy Now!: Twenty Years Covering the Movements Changing America.
 In 2016, she was criminally charged with a riot in connection with her coverage of protests of the Dakota Access pipeline.
 This action was condemned by the Committee to Protect Journalists.
 The charges were dismissed by the North Dakota district judge on October 17, 2016.

-In 2014 she was awarded the I.F.
+In 2014, she was awarded the I.F.
 Stone Medal for Journalistic Independence by Harvard University's Nieman Foundation.

-Early life and education
+Early life

-Amy Goodman was born to secular Jewish parents who were active in social action groups.
+Amy Goodman was born in Bay Shore, New York on Long Island to secular Jewish parents who were active in social action groups.
 Her father, George Goodman, was an ophthalmologist.
-Her mother, Dorothy Goodman, a literature teacher and later a social worker.
+Her mother, Dorothy Goodman, was a literature teacher and later a social worker.
 She has two brothers, David Goodman and Steven N. Goodman.
 Goodman's maternal grandfather was an Orthodox rabbi.
-Her maternal grandmother was born in Rivne, Ukraine.
+Her maternal grandmother was born in Rivne, present day Ukraine.

-Raised in New York, Goodman studied for a year at the College of the Atlantic in Bar Harbor, Maine and graduated in 1984 from Radcliffe College of Harvard University with a degree in anthropology.
+She graduated from Bay Shore High School in 1975.
+Goodman studied for a year at the College of the Atlantic in Bar Harbor, Maine, and graduated in 1984 from Radcliffe College of Harvard University with a degree in anthropology.